FlowFuse/website/src/blog/2023/07/images-in-node-red-dashboards.md

 ---
-title: Add images to dashboards when working in containerised Node-RED
+title: How to add images to Node-RED dashboards when using FlowForge
 subtitle: Import your images into your Node-RED dashboards, wherever you are running your instances
 description: Import your images into your Node-RED dashboards, wherever you are running your instances
 date: 2023-07-20